 Group water schemes set their own charges in respect of non-domestic connections.
 These are generally based on meter-based usage.
 In addition, schemes have a 'new connections' fee set by the local GWS Board/Committee and agreed by the membership.

-In addition to these sources of income - and to ensure equity & fairness for the rural water sector - two subsidies are provided through the Department of Housing, Planning and Local Government (DHPLG); an operational subsidy payment and capital funding towards specific measures under the Rural Water Programme.
-The drawdown of subsidies and capital grants is processed through the relevant Local Authority.
+In addition to these sources of income - and to ensure equity & fairness for the rural water sector - two subsidies are provided through the Department of Housing, Local Government and Heritage (DHLGH), an operational subsidy payment and capital funding towards specific measures under the Rural Water Programme.
+The drawdown of subsidies and capital grants is processed through the relevant local authority.

 - Operational Subsidy - Circular L2-18

 - NFGWS - Guidance on subsidy terms & conditions

 - Information newsletter for GWS members on subsidy entitlement